denten-papers/unfinished-book/main.md

-information storage and display apparatus [...] having a memory, a [laser] sensor for sensing information from memory, logic circuitry operatively coupled with the sensor, and a display in operative relationship with the logic circuitry for visually displaying the information stored in memory" [@rubincam_electronic_1979, 1].
+information storage and display apparatus [...] having a memory, a [laser] sensor for sensing information from memory, logic circuitry operatively coupled with the sensor, and a display in operative relationship with the logic circuitry for visually displaying the information stored in memory" (Figure 1) [@rubincam_electronic_1979, 1].
 The content of Rubincam's electronic books was to be stored on holographic memory cards, one of which could potentially store up to 200 Mbits of data, or approximately ten average-sized volumes in plain text---text without formatting or illustrations (Figure 2).
 The front of the device housed several interfaces: a variable speed page turner switch (labeled 70), a page number display (72), ten buttons by which a reader could enter specific pages (74), and several "fine tuning deflectors, in the event that the laser beam is not centered properly on the hologram" [@rubincam_electronic_1979, 5].
+It wold

+![Rubincam, David P. Electronic book.
+United States US4159417A, filed October 28, 1977, and issued June 26, 1979.
+The top illustration shows "a fragmentary plan view of the controls of an embodiment of the invention," and the bottom a memory card containing a "plurality of holograms," along with its protective case.](images/rubincam-1.png)

-In the historically contingent agglomeration of these three specific technologies we observe the development of a bridge-like structure, expanding to span the gap between media and human sensory organs.
-Where minds and ideas inhabit brains and bodies, inscriptions permeate a paper medium.
-Increasingly, texts occupy more remote physicalites such as solid state drives (SSDs) and liquid crystal displays (LCDs).
+In the historically contingent agglomeration of these three specific technologies---screen, portable storage, and keyboard---we observe the development of a bridge-like structure, expanding to span the gap between media and human sensory organs.
+Where minds and ideas inhabit brains and bodies, inscriptions permeate a paper medium and increasingly occupy more remote physicalites such as solid state drives (SSDs) and liquid crystal displays (LCDs).
 Such disparate systems store information in radically divergent formats: the brain, as a lattice of connected neurons; books, in chapters and paragraphs; and SSDs in polarized configurations of floating gates.
 Despite these first-order material differences, we are able to recognize similarities across media in content conceived in purely symbolic, second-order structural terms.
 The paragraphs of Virginia's Wolf's *To the Lighthouse* might be stored in a completely non-sequential, fragmented patches of data, and that in contrast to the orderly procession of paragraphs on a page.
 Second-order book sequences "take shape in the mind of the reader," where "they are recreated and set up where the mind's eye can rest on them," the English critic Percy Lubbock wrote in frustration about the novel.
 An interpretive gaze necessarily falls on "certain fragments of the book which the author wrote," he continued, "the rest of it having ceased to exist for us" [@lubbock_craft_1921, 3].
 This "having ceased to exist" is literal, for the eye continually leaves a pile of discarded pages in its wake.
-Lubbock  struggles conceptually, as does later Carline Levine in her *Forms:
+Lubbock  struggles conceptually, as does later Carline Levine in her *Forms: Whole, Rhythm, Hierarchy, Network* (2015) because for them books indicate at once mental and physical structures or, rather,
-Whole, Rhythm, Hierarchy, Network* (2015) because for them books indicate at once mental and physical structures or, rather, perhaps because for most literary scholar the work usually takes precedence over the object, making materialism difficult if not impossible.
+       perhaps because for most literary scholar the work usually takes precedence over the object, making materialism difficult if not impossible.
 Both *Craft of Fiction* (1921) and *Forms* therefore stop just short of media studies.
 "If only there were one single tangible and measurable fact about the book," Lubbock wrote, "if it could be weighed like a statute, say, or measured like a picture---it would support a world of shadows" [@lubbock, 274].
 But the book does exist tangibly on paper and in mind, although in different formats.
 To traverse the two one need to disambiguate the meaning of the book in the sense of "a mental form," from that in the sense of "a physical structure," and further to attend to the mechanisms of transposition between divergent media: hardware and wetware, inscription, instrument, and biology.

 The traversal between such first- and second plus-order structures follows strict and often rigidly defined conventions, constituting the reification of thought into thing, or simply